Electoral boundaries

 Have your say

-The current parliamentary boundary review is now closed, but the next one will be due to be completed in 2031.
+The current parliamentary boundary review is now closed, but the next one is projected to start in 2029.

 Opportunities to feedback on any future parliamentary boundary changes will be highlighted here.